sasounkr/ExtraCredit_Challenge/README.md

 (**Hint**: what kind of traversal would you need for POSTfix expression?)

 # side note:
-You can also look at my Rubix files... but they're not even close to complete.
+If you want, you can also take a look at my Rubix files... but they're not even close to complete.
 The idea was to make a Rubix cube, randomly scramble it, and then try to solve it using the A* algorithm.
 However, it is too time consuming for me to do for an extra credit assignment, so I leave it to you if you want to impelement it as a future homework assignment.

 Welcome to my github page! :)